Durlabh8972/Scripting-and-Automation/README.md

 The objective of this lab is to apply *advanced Terraform features* such as loops, functions, expressions, and dynamic infrastructure management in a real-world web application scenario.
 The infrastructure consists of compute instances, a load balancer, a database, and supporting resources.

 ## How to run
-terraform init
+terraform init,
-terraform plan
+terraform plan,
-terraform apply
+terraform apply,